 Dealing with HMRC

 The Companies intention is to engage in professional communications with HMRC and to participate in an open dialogue on tax matters,

 including both existing and future matters of relevance.

 If relevant, the Companies will seek dialogue and agreement with HMRC in order to increase predictability and minimise the risk of tax disputes.

-In case of enquiries or investigations, the Companies will ensure that the relevant staff and documentation are available for HMRC.
+In case of inquiries or investigations, the Companies will ensure that the relevant staff and documentation are available for HMRC.
 Full disclosure on such matters is of high priority for the Companies.

 The daily management, actions and operations related to taxes in the Companies are in compliance with this Tax Policy.